 Yes, You Can Get the Protein You Need from a Plant-Based Diet

-These foods can help you meet your protein needs while delivering plenty of flavor, variety, and other nutrients necessary to a healthy diet.
+These foods can help you meet your protein needs while delivering plenty of flavor, variety, and other nutrients necessary for a healthy diet.

-Broccoli: A cup of cooked broccoli contains 2 grams of protein (and just 20 calories).
+A cup of cooked broccoli contains 2 grams of protein (and just 20 calories).
 It’s also loaded with good-for-you nutrients like fiber, B vitamins, and omega-3 fatty acids.
 Don’t skip the stalks.
 Peel them lightly, cut into thin slices, then add them to salads or toss them in olive oil and roast them alongside the florets.
-Try it this week in our Spicy Thai-Style Beef with Broccoli and Basmati Rice.

-Legumes: Arguably among the best meat substitutes, beans and lentils are packed with protein—a whopping 12 grams in a cup of cooked pinto beans.
+Arguably among the best meat substitutes, beans and lentils are packed with protein—a whopping 12 grams in a cup of cooked pinto beans.
 That’s more than what you’ll find in an ounce of beef.
-Try them this week in our vegetarian Pinto Bean and Hominy Pozole Rojo with Warm Tortillas and our vegan White Bean and Mushroom Cassoulet with Parsley–Red Onion Salad.

-Nuts: We like almonds, cashews, and pistachios for their combination of high protein, high fiber, and healthy fat—a triple threat for satiety, blood sugar regulation, and long-lasting energy.
-Grab a handful for a snack or sprinkle some cashews onto dishes like our Shrimp Pad Thai, where 2 tablespoons of the nuts deliver 3 grams of protein.
+We like almonds, cashews, and pistachios for their combination of high protein, high fiber, and good fat—a triple threat for satiety, blood sugar regulation, and long-lasting energy.
+Grab a handful for a snack, sprinkle some nuts onto pasta dishes, or add them to your smoothie.